 Food garbage should not go into the waste cans that are in the law library; it may be odorous and definitely attracts insects and book-unfriendly pests.
 Pack up and deposit your food related trash in the waste cans in the Wood Hall lobby area and please remember to clean up after yourself.

 Eight Study Rooms in Wood Hall are available to law students who need a short term quiet area to study.
-Reservations for must be limited to four hours or fewer per person, per day.
+Reservations are limited to four hours or fewer per person, per day.
 Use of these rooms is strictly limited to law students.
-Pets are not allowed in the Study Rooms with the exception of certified service and support animals.
+Pets are not allowed in the Study Rooms with the exception of Service Animals and approved Assistance Animals (see Dogs and Other Companion Animals, below).
 Reserve a Study Room

 General Use Carrels and Tables